ReginaAbena19/Fitness-Project-/README.md

 **Why was Fitly built?**

 Fitly offers the user an opportunity to try new workouts and a chance to build fitness confidence.
 In a society overwhelmed by the sheer magnitude of fitness-based content, Fitly offers fitness-conscious users a simple solution - the ability to pinpoint their exact workout specifications for an innovative and completely personalisable workout experience.
-Fitly solves the “how do I get started” conundrum that often occurs when people opt to improve their health and wellness through exercise/gym.
+Fitly solves the “how do I get started” conundrum that often occurs when people opt to improve their health and wellness through exercise.

 **To use Fitly:**